lark-parser/lark/docs/json_tutorial.md

 As promised, Lark automagically creates a tree that represents the parsed text.

 But something is suspiciously missing from the tree.
-Where are the curly braces, the commas and all the other punctuation tokens?
+Where are the curly braces, the commas and all the other punctuation literals?

-Lark automatically filters out tokens from the tree, based on the following criteria:
+Lark automatically filters out literals from the tree, based on the following criteria:

-- Filter out string tokens without a name, or with a name that starts with an underscore.
+- Filter out string literals without a name, or with a name that starts with an underscore.
-- Keep regex tokens, even unnamed ones, unless their name starts with an underscore.
+- Keep regexps, even unnamed ones, unless their name starts with an underscore.

-Unfortunately, this means that it will also filter out tokens like "true" and "false", and we will lose that information.
+Unfortunately, this means that it will also filter out literals like "true" and "false", and we will lose that information.
 The next section, "Shaping the tree" deals with this issue, and others.

 ## Part 3 - Shaping the Tree